Q-Ball/scimago2gbl/README.md

-Python script downloads journal list from scimagojr.com and converts it to Irbis .gbl format.
+This python script downloads journal list from scimagojr.com and converts it to Irbis .gbl format.